The Alpine Club Library

 Contact the Library

-The Library is normally open from 10.00am to 5.30pm on Tuesdays, Wednesdays and Thursdays, except during the month of August and for the Christmas / New Year period (from the 22nd December 2017 until the 3rd January 2018).
+The Library is normally open from 10.00am to 5.30pm on Tuesdays, Wednesdays and Thursdays, except during the month of August and for the Christmas / New Year period.

 For Alpine Club members, the Library remains open until 7.00pm on lecture evenings.
 If travel from afar is involved, please check the opening times in advance.

 The telephone number for the Library is 020 7613 0745.